 • Sports injuries

 • Gunshot wound

 • Spinal hardware inserted during previous failed back surgeries

-The Bonati Spine Procedures for Bone Fragment Removal surgery does not use general anesthesia.
+The Bonati Spine Procedures are performed under conscious IV sedation and local anesthesia, this allows our doctors to avoid the use general anesthesia.
 Through the use of local anesthesia and conscious IV sedation the patient is comfortable, responsive, and able to provide feedback to the doctors throughout the procedure.
 This allows our surgeons to target the source of pain with pinpoint accuracy.
 While in the operating room, the surgical team will confirm the patient is able to complete a series of mobility exercises and verify that the pain has been successfully treated.
 After the procedure, the patient is transferred to the post-operative care unit for rest and observation, and then a post-operative consultation with the surgeon will help determine if additional procedures included in the surgical plan are necessary.
 Follow-up surgeries are usually scheduled within a few days of the first surgery, to allow any swelling to subside.
 During this time, the patient will be given a regiment of walking therapy.

 The Bonati Spine Institute offers a comprehensive review of MRI studies or MRI reports to prospective patients at no obligation to the patient.
 One of our surgeons will review your MRI scan and note each condition, its cause and severity.
 Then, we will discuss the findings with you to see if you are a candidate for the Patented Bonati Spine Procedures.